-Whether you’re tight on budget or just can’t keep up with the rapid-fire holiday changes, this wreath is cheap, easy, and will last through November.
+Whether you’re tight on budget or just can’t keep up with the rapid-fire holiday changes, this fall wreath is cheap, easy, and will last through November.

 Don’t fear.
 No fashion faux pas for your door.
 Not if you’re prepared to spend under $20 and about an hours worth of time.